 - Management: The degree to which program plans and strategies exist and are realistic and consistent.
 The government’s acquisition and support team should be qualified and sufficiently staffed to manage the program.

 - Schedule: The sufficiency of the time allocated for performing the defined acquisition tasks.
 This factor includes the effects of programmatic schedule decisions, the inherent errors in schedule estimating, and external physical constraints.

-- External Factors: The availability of government resources external to the program office those are required to support the program such as facilities, resources, personnel, government furnished equipment, etc.
+- External Factors: The availability of government resources external to the program office that are required to support the program such as facilities, resources, personnel, government-furnished equipment, etc.

 - Budget: The sensitivity of the program to budget variations and reductions and the resultant program turbulence.

 - Earned Value Management System: The adequacy of the contractor’s Earn Value Management (EVM) process and the realism of the integrated baseline for managing the program.

 Additional areas, such as manpower, ESOH, and systems engineering, that are analyzed during program plan development provide indicators for the additional risk.
 The program office should consider these areas for early assessment, since failure to do so could cause significant consequences in the program’s later phases.